ZAHON/rilix-ui/core/src/components/collapsible/README.md

 }
 ```

-### Animating panel height with transitions
+### Animating panel height with CSS transitions

-Transitions are the recommended method for animating the `Collapsible.Panel`'s height, especially because they allow for smooth cancellation mid-way through an animation.
-For example, if a user quickly opens and then closes the collapsible before it fully expands, a transition will smoothly animate it back to its closed state without any abrupt jumps.

 To animate the panel's height using CSS transitions, simply apply a `transition` property to the `Collapsible.Panel`.
 The changes to the `grid-template-rows` property are handled automatically by the component's internal logic, ensuring a fluid and responsive animation experience without the need for additional CSS rules based on data attributes.
 This approach simplifies your styling, allowing you to focus on defining the transition properties, such as duration and easing, while the component takes care of the rest.

+Transitions are the recommended method for animating the `Collapsible.Panel`'s height, especially because they allow for smooth cancellation mid-way through an animation.
+For example, if a user quickly opens and then closes the collapsible before it fully expands, a transition will smoothly animate it back to its closed state without any abrupt jumps.

 ```tsx
 import { component$, useStyles$ } from '@builder.io/qwik';